vhubbot/games/README.md

 # games
-all browser games files here_
+all browser games files here for hoho games